Industrial hub Ulsan a warning for cooling South Korea

-ULSAN, South Korea (Reuters) - The port of Ulsan was the cradle of South Korea’s breakneck industrialization.
-Now, the main production site for big manufacturers such as Hyundai Motor (005380.KS) and oil refiner SK Innovation (096770.KS) risks becoming the country’s rust belt.
+ULSAN, South Korea, May 29 (Reuters) - The port of Ulsan was the cradle of South Korea’s breakneck industrialisation.
+Now, the main production site for big manufacturers such as Hyundai Motor and oil refiner SK Innovation risks becoming the country’s rust belt.

 “There’s a sense of crisis spreading among people and companies here after pretty much all major companies suffered their worst losses in recent years,” said Choi Chan-ho, a director at the Ulsan Chamber of Commerce and Industry.

-The world’s largest shipbuilder, Hyundai Heavy Industries Co (009540.KS), suffered an operating loss last year of about $3 billion and recently laid off hundreds of workers in the city about 380 kilometers (235 miles) southeast of Seoul.
+The world’s largest shipbuilder, Hyundai Heavy Industries Co , suffered an operating loss last year of about $3 billion and recently laid off hundreds of workers in the city about 380 kilometres (235 miles) southeast of Seoul.

 Near the vast shipyard, stores and restaurants have cut opening hours, and an increasing number of single-room flats go empty as thousands of temporary workers have lost work since the winter.